jlettvin/Greased-Grep/README.md

 "gg" is the left-hand index-finger letter, and typing it twice is easy.
 "gfg" (greased-fgrep) would be more accurate since fgrep is not regex.
 But "gfg" is harder to type than "gg" so this is the decided app name.

+Fuzzy searching is under development but is similar to case insensitivity.

 <hr />